 Every year residents of Bukhara and other areas go there to worship shrines and consider this journey very soul-saving for themselves.
 They even say that one who goes to worship in Nur performs the same godly and salutary work as the Hajj.

 Nurata became significant again at the start of the Islamic era as it has been said that Hazrat Ali, son-in-law of the Prophet Muhammad struck the ground here with his staff, and the Chashma Spring bursted out.
 Hundreds of holy trout still swim in the mineral-packed water coming from the spring.
-The ‘holy’ fish live off the mineral-laden waters of the spring and canals that feed it.
+The ‘holy’ fish live in the mineral-laden waters of the spring and the canals connected to it.

-The water in this source runs all year round and it has the same temperature of 19.5 degrees Celsius.
-The water contains many useful trace elements – silver, iodine, bromine, gold, etc. which allegedly have a beneficial effect on the human body and strengthen its nervous system.
+The water in this source runs all year round and it has the stable temperature of 19.5 degrees Celsius.
+The water contains many useful elements like silver, iodine, bromine, gold, etc. which allegedly have a beneficial effect on the human body and strengthen its nervous system.
 It is also said that the water is healing and helps with all diseases.
 You can grab a bottle of it but it is better to judge by yourself if it is worth it.

 Nurata Juma Mosque